Frequently Asked Questions

 Doors open 90 minutes before show time.
 Should you have additional questions please contact the Ticket Office at (313) 237-7464.

-Doctors and parents are advised to leave their seat location (located on ticket) and our emergency number, (313) 237-3257, with their service or sitter in case of an emergency.
-Please observe the lighted exit signs throughout the theater.
+Upon arrival, note the lighted exit signs throughout the theater.
 In event of fire or other emergency, please remain calm and walk—do not run—to the nearest exit.
-Our ushers are trained to lead you out of the building safely.
+Our ushers and security officers are trained to lead you out of the building safely.
 A trained Emergency Medical Technician is on site during most events.
 See an usher or staff member to contact the EMT.

 For the safety of our patrons, performers, staff and volunteers, Detroit Opera has implemented additional security measures.
 All persons and bags entering will be subject to inspection.
 Thank you for your cooperation.